Rigidity of high dimensional graph manifolds: Some properties of wall stabilizers

+Let $M$ be an (extended) $n$-dimensional graph manifold.
+We set $\G=\pi_1(M)$, and we denote by $T$ the Bass-Serre tree associated to the decomposition of $M$ into pieces.
+Edge (resp.~vertex) stabilizers correspond to stabilizers of internal walls (resp.~chambers) of $\widetilde{M}$.
+If $e$ is an edge (resp.~$v$ a vertex) of $T$, then we denote by $\G_e$ (resp.~$\G_v$) the stabilizer of $e$ (resp.~$v$) in $\G$.
+In order to prove Theorem~\ref{iso-preserve:thm} we need to provide a group-theoretic characterization of vertex stabilizers of $T$.

+We denote by $F(\G)$ the collection of maximal subgroups of $\Gamma$ which are isomorphic to $\mZ^{n-1}$ (the symbol $F(\G)$ is meant to suggest that elements in $F(\G)$ behave somewhat like $(n-1)$-dimensional flats -- note however that subgroups in $F(\G)$ may be distorted in $\G$).
+We will see in Corollary~\ref{char:graph:cor} that, in the case when $M$ is a graph manifold, wall stabilizers are exactly the elements of $F(\G)$.
+Unfortunately, this is not true when surface pieces are allowed.

-Therefore, we only need to prove that $H$ is contained in the stabilizer of a vertex.
-As $H$ is a finitely generated nilpotent group, a standard result about groups acting on a tree (see~\cite[Proposition 6.5.27]{serre}), guarantees that if $H$ does {\it not} stabilize a vertex, then there exists a geodesic $\gamma$ in $T$ that is invariant under the action of $H$.
+\begin{lemma} A subgroup $H$ of $\G$ belongs to $F(\G)$ if and only if it is a maximal subgroup isomorphic to $\mZ^{n-1}$ of the stabilizer $\G_v$ of a vertex $v$ of $T$. \end{lemma} \begin{proof} Let $H\in F(\G)$.
+As $H$ is a finitely generated nilpotent group, a standard result about groups acting on a tree (see~\cite[Proposition 6.5.27]{serre}) guarantees that if $H$ does {\it not} stabilize a vertex, then there exists a geodesic $\gamma$ in $T$ that is invariant under the action of $H$.
 So we only need to prove that there is no such geodesic.

-If there was such a geodesic, we could find a subgroup $K<H$ of rank $n-2$ which fixes $\gamma$ pointwise.
-Let $v$ be any vertex of $\gamma$ and let $N$ and $T^k$ be the hyperbolic and toric factor of the corresponding piece.
-As before, let us just assume $K<\pi_1(N\times T^k)$.
-Let $j\colon\pi_1(N\times T^k)\to \mZ^k$ be the projection on the fiber subgroup.
-As the rank of $K$ is $n-2$ and $n-2>k$, the restriction $j|_K$ cannot be injective.
-That is to say, the group $K\cap \ker j$ contains a non-trivial element $g$.
-The element $g$ acts as a deck transformation on the universal covering $B\times \mR^k$ of $\overline{N}\times T^k$, where $B$ is the neutered space covering $\overline{N}$.
-Since $g$ belongs to $\ker j$, the action of $g$ is trivial on the Euclidean factor of $B\times \mR^k$.
-Moreover, since $g$ belongs to $K$ the action of $g$ on $B$ fixes two boundary components of $B$.
-As a consequence, $g$ must fix a point in $B\times \mR^k$ (see the proof of the {\bf Assertion} in Section~\ref{Borel:sec}).
-This is a contradiction, as non-trivial deck transformations do not have fixed points. \end{proof}

-Let us come back to the notation of the statement of Theorem~\ref{iso-preserve:thm}.
-As a consequence of the previous lemma we readily get the following:

-\begin{corollary} The isomorphism $\varphi$ has to take the fundamental group $H_1$ of a boundary component of a piece of $M_1$ onto (the conjugate of) the fundamental group of a boundary component of a piece of $M_2$. \end{corollary} \begin{proof} Since $H_1$ is isomorphic to $\mZ^{n-1}$, the previous lemma implies that $\varphi (H_1)$ is contained in the stabilizer of an edge of the Bass-Serre tree of $\G_2$, \emph{i.e.}~it is contained in $gH_2g^{-1}$, where $H_2$ is the fundamental group of a boundary component of a piece of $M_2$ and $g$ is an element of $\Gamma_2$.
-In order to conclude we have to show that $\varphi(H_1)$ actually coincides with $gH_2g^{-1}$.
-However, the subgroup $\varphi^{-1} (gH_2g^{-1})$ of $\Gamma_1$ obviously contains $H_1$, and is contained in the stabilizer of an edge of the Bass-Serre tree of $\G_1$ by Lemma~\ref{walls-preserve:lem} again.
-This forces $\varphi^{-1} (gH_2g^{-1})=H_1$, whence the conclusion. \end{proof}